kranthikumariitkgp/wedding-invite/README.md

 # wedding-invite
-I created Wedding Invitation Webite for my friend
+I created Wedding Invitation Webite for my friend.

-You can clone this repo and use it for your marriage invitation making
+You can clone this repo and use it for marriage invitation site making.

 #Technologies used
 HTML, JS, CSS, JQuery

-Folder Stracture:
+#Folder Stracture
 index.html - main html file to render on browser css/-      - all styles are in this folder img/-      - Personal images used in website